 I claim no expertise.
 Many great resources help teachers daily, so I am only including the physical things an exhausted teacher might want to print and project 5 minutes before class begins, say.

-I continue to revise and add.
 Like each person’s learning, it’s a work in progress.

 Print & Teach